albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

 .. js:function:: regexp.search(str [, start])

-    returns a table containing two indexs("begin" and "end") of the first match of the regular expression in the string `str`, otherwise if no match occurs returns null.
+    returns a table containing two indexes ("begin" and "end") of the first match of the regular expression in the string `str`, otherwise if no match occurs returns null.
 The search starts from the index `start` of the string, if `start` is omitted the search starts from the beginning of the string.